Did you know that individuals with cerebral palsy are more likely to develop heart problems in adulthood than the general population?

 When you’re stressed, your body releases hormones like cortisol and adrenaline, which increase your heart rate, blood pressure, hunger, and alertness.

-While small amounts of cortisol are necessary to get you through the day, chronic stress can expose you to consistently high levels of cortisol which can cause conditions associated with poor heart health like:
+While small amounts of cortisol are necessary to get you through the day, chronic stress can expose you to consistently high levels of cortisol.
+This can cause conditions associated with poor heart health such as:

 - weight gain